sehlen-bsi/botan-docs/docs/cryptodoc/src/05_09_ml_kem.rst

 ^^^^^

-For compatibility reasons, Botan continues to support the Kyber Round 3.1 NIST submission [Kyber-R3]_, which was implemented and released before the release of the final standard.
+For compatibility reasons, Botan continues to support the Kyber Round 3.1 NIST implementation [Kyber-R3]_, which was implemented and released before the completion of the final standard.
 The Kyber and Kyber 90s instances can be activated by enabling the ``kyber`` or ``kyber_90s`` module, respectively.

 Note that the Kyber 90s is already marked as deprecated, and both Kyber and